n-young/db-book/src/chapters/index.md

 **Deletion** - to delete a value, we first find the value in a leaf node(if it exists), then we remove it.
 This operation becomes rather complicated when nodes underflow (less than $\lceil m/2 \rceil$ children), or when deleting a value from an internal node; we leave it as an exercise to the reader to explore this operation.

 To explore how some of these B+Tree operations work, try out this [online visualization](https://www.cs.usfca.edu/~galles/visualization/BPlusTree.html).

+#### Disk Representation

+For both BTrees and B+Trees, each node is typically represented by one page.
+This means that the number of entries in an internal or leaf node is determines by the page and entry size.
+Moreover, leaf nodes may contain the row itself if the data is small, but may instead contain the location of the row in data blocks.
+The former is necessary for secondary indexes.

 #### Node Splitting